Welcome to International Early Arrival Housing!

 - Stadium Village (east of campus)

-- Dinkytown (north of campus)
+- University Avenue (north of campus)

 - Cedar-Riverside (on the west bank of the Mississippi River)